RyanNgCT/CS2105/Week 3/Lecture 3 - DNS and Socket Programming.md

 	- `sck.accept()` $\implies$ is a  blocking call
 	- once the connection is made, no difference between who is the server and the client (code is roughly the same)

+	- TCP single threaded $\implies$ next connections will be on hold.

 2. UDP uses **packet abstraction** (datagrams )to send messages (in small sizes)
 	- only one socket is needed (regardless of direction and sender) in a USP server
 	- encode destination UP and port